 HEDS Member Data Exchange Opportunites

-HEDS facilitates the collection, analysis, and sharing of institutional data from our member institutions, public data sets, and third-party surveys.
-HEDS creates spreadsheets that allow members to easily generate custom comparison groups.
-Any reports we compile solely from public data sets are available to all HEDS member institutions, but our reports on data that HEDS institutions have opted to share are only available to those who shared their data.
-Sharing is voluntary but required for access to the data.
+HEDS facilitates the collection, analysis, and sharing of institutional data from our member institutions.
+HEDS creates spreadsheets that allow members to easily generate custom comparison groups from among the participating institutions.
+These data exchanges are not mandatory, but reports on data that HEDS institutions have opted to share are only available to those who shared their data.
+In short, sharing is voluntary but required for access to the data.

 We revise and update HEDS data exchanges as the needs of our members change.
 The window for participating in each data exchange can vary from year to year, so we provide broad estimates below.
 When a data exchange is officially open, we will note the actual dates for participating.
 New members who join HEDS after an exchange has closed for the year can still have their data added to the report.
 Simply contact us and let us know which closed exchange(s) you want to submit data for.